-Religious Education is studied throughout our school, following the Durham LA Agreed Syllabus.
+Religious Education is studied throughout our school, following the Durham LEA Agreed Syllabus.
 Topics cover the main world religions of Christianity, Buddhism, Hinduism, Judaism and Islam.
 The children consider the four key concepts of belief, impact of belief, authority and expressions of belief throughout these topics, leading to a wide understanding of the religions taught.
 They engage in well-resourced and differentiated lessons, developing their knowledge and understanding, critical thinking and personal reflection.
 In Early Years the children begin to encounter and explore some aspects of religious beliefs and practices, particularly focusing on belonging and special places, people, books, times and objects.
 Each half-termly unit in Key Stage 1 and 2 investigates a specific question.
 In Key Stage 1 the children are introduced to the main beliefs of Christianity and Buddhism.
 In Key Stage 2 the children then develop their knowledge and understanding of Christianity and Buddhism and also consider the beliefs and main features of Hinduism, Judaism and Islam.
 Also, the children in Key Stage 2 are given the opportunity to compare the similarities and differences between the main religions, reflecting upon which of the values they hold themselves.

 In order that children are prepared for the next step in their education, the subject coordinator has developed the school’s curriculum progression map, attended Durham County Religious Education conferences to remain up to date with current matters, met with the Durham County Religious Education advisor to ensure that the topics taught are relevant, exciting and meaningful and supported teachers in their planning and resourcing of topics.
 The subject co-ordinator has also met with a member of teaching staff from our local secondary school to create a bridging unit for our children as they move to Key Stage 3.

 Subject Area Progression Map